ritikjaiswal31/VotifyBallot/README.md

 ## Votify Ballot - Cloud-Based Secure Voting Portal

---> Problem Statement: Intelligent Computing Methods for Developing a Cloud-Based Secure Voting Platform using Django.
+🔧 Features & Tech Highlights

---> Developed a secure and scalable electronic voting platform using Django (Python), hosted on Amazon Web Services (AWS).
+🛡️ Developed a secure and scalable electronic voting system using Django (Python).

---> Integrated intelligent computing methods to ensure safe, transparent, and reliable digital elections.

---> Designed a responsive frontend using Bootstrap, HTML, and CSS for an intuitive user experience.
+🌐 Designed a responsive frontend with HTML, CSS, and Bootstrap for an intuitive user interface.

---> Utilized AWS EC2 for application hosting and AWS RDS (MySQL) for reliable, managed database storage.
+☁️ Hosted the application on AWS EC2 for high availability and performance.

+🗃️ Used AWS RDS (MySQL) for reliable, managed database storage.

---> Implemented role-based access control and secure resource management using AWS IAM.
+🔐 Implemented AWS IAM for secure role-based access control and resource-level permissions.

+🧷 Enabled AWS KMS encryption for data-at-rest security across RDS and associated resources.

+⚙️ Integrated intelligent system logic to ensure transparency, safety, and reliability during digital elections.

 ☁️ Preparing AWS Cloud Infrastucture for Deployment – Votify Ballot